uhub/awesome-php/README.md

 * [markstory/asset_compress](https://github.com/markstory/asset_compress) - An asset compression plugin for CakePHP.
 Provides file concatenation and a flexible filter system for preprocessing and minification.
 * [googlearchive/appengine-php-wordpress-starter-project](https://github.com/googlearchive/appengine-php-wordpress-starter-project) - Starter project for running WordPress on Google Cloud Platform
 * [bocharsky-bw/Arrayzy](https://github.com/bocharsky-bw/Arrayzy) - :package: The wrapper for all PHP built-in array functions and easy, object-oriented array manipulation library.
 In short: Arrays on steroids.
-* [paragonie/airship](https://github.com/paragonie/airship) - Secure Content Management for the Modern Web - "The sky is only the beginning"
 * [jasonhinkle/phreeze](https://github.com/jasonhinkle/phreeze) - Phreeze Framework for PHP
 * [travis-ci-examples/php](https://github.com/travis-ci-examples/php) - Example PHP project using Travis CI
 * [redmatrix/hubzilla](https://github.com/redmatrix/hubzilla) - build community websites that can interact with one another